Groundwater in focus with helicopter measurements

 • The distribution of saltwater and freshwater in groundwater

-• The location and thickness of clay layers, which are essential for protecting groundwater against pollution.
+• The location and thickness of clay layers, which are essential to protecting groundwater against pollution.

-The research will produce a three-dimensional (3D) model of the soil showing the salinity of the groundwater and the location (and depth) of clay layers.
+The study will produce a three-dimensional (3D) model of the soil showing the salinity of the groundwater and the location (depth) of clay layers.

-The results are important for water managers (who make policy on water quality), water producers (drinking water), nature organizations (who want to protect vulnerable ecosystems from salinization), provinces, and farmers (who depend on fresh water).
+The results are important for water managers (who make policy on water quality), water producers (drinking water), nature organisations (who want to protect vulnerable ecosystems from salinisation), provincial executives, and farmers (who depend on freshwater).

 How do helicopter measurements work?

-Using a SkyTEM system, a measuring instrument suspended beneath a helicopter, electromagnetic signals are used to measure the conductivity of the subsurface to a depth of up to 200 meters.
-This technique provides a three-dimensional image of the subsurface.
+With a so-called SkyTEM system, a measuring instrument suspended beneath a helicopter, electromagnetic signals are used to measure the conductivity of the subsoil to a depth of up to 200 metres.
+This technique provides a three-dimensional image of the subsoil.

-The helicopter flies at a speed of 60 to 80 km per hour and takes measurements every 10 to 15 meters.
-Salt water has low electrical resistance and fresh water has high electrical resistance.
+The helicopter flies at a speed of 60 to 80 km per hour and takes measurements every 10 to 15 metres.
+Saltwater has low electrical resistance and freshwater has high electrical resistance.
 Sand has high electrical resistance and clay has low electrical resistance.
 The differences in electrical resistance provide a detailed depth image of the fresh and salt groundwater and the clay layers.

 When will the measurements take place?